ramonamorim/mars-rover/README.md

 # Mars Rover Test
-This project is about a test implementation for move a Nasa rover on mars using nodejs
+This project is about a test implementation for launch and move a Nasa rover on mars using nodejs

 # Mars Rover in JavaScript